 3 cups 2% milk, or soy milk if you are dairy free

-2 teaspoons Old Bay Seasoning, or other seafood seasoning
+2 teaspoons Old Bay Seasoning, or another seafood seasoning

 1/2 teaspoon dried thyme